1. What type of curriculum does Stonehill International School (SIS) offer?

 5. What percentage of students are boarders?

-10 % of our students are boarders.
+20% of Secondary school students are boarders.

 6. How diverse is the student body?